The Safe Cleanup feature detects any junk files in your Mac and removes them in a click.

 Does MacKeeper remove files automatically?

-MacKeeper doesn’t perform your Mac cleanup automatically since removing some files requires your confirmation.
+MacKeeper doesn’t perform your Mac cleanup automatically as removing some files requires your confirmation.

 However, MacKeeper performs Safe Cleanup scans automatically every 24 hours.
-If something critical is found in your system, MacKeeper notifies you, so that you can start your Mac cleanup manually.
+If something critical is found in your system, MacKeeper notifies you.
+This means you can start your Mac cleanup manually.

-1. Open MacKeeper, and click MacKeeper next to the Apple logo, then select Preferences
+1. Open MacKeeper, and click MacKeeper icon next to the Apple logo, then select Preferences

-MacKeeper Safe Cleanup helps you find old files from all over your Mac, determine if you want to remove them, and easily delete unneeded logs, email attachments, cache, and other junk that slows your Mac.
+MacKeeper’s Safe Cleanup feature helps you find unnecessary files from all over your Mac, determine if you want to remove them, and easily delete unneeded logs, email attachments, cache, and other junk that slows your device.